There are three UNESCO World Heritage Sites in Bosnia and Herzegovina. They are all cultural sites.

 Mehmed Pasa Sokolovic Bridge in Visegrad (2007)

 This historic bridge is a culturally important site recognized as one of the UNESCO World Heritage Sites in Bosnia and Herzegovina.
 It was added to the list in 2007.
 Historians believe that the architecture and civil engineering techniques used to build this bridge reflect the classic Ottoman period with which it was built in.
 It also features contemporary Italian Renaissance architectural style.

-This is the newest addition in this list of UNESCO World Heritage Sites in Bosnia and Herzegovina.
+This is the newest addition to this list of UNESCO World Heritage Sites in Bosnia and Herzegovina.
 It is also a cultural site.
-The monument medieval tombstones are scattered along some territory of Bosnia and Herzegovina and near the borders to Croatia, Serbia and Montenegro.
+The monument medieval tombstones are scattered along some territory of Bosnia and Herzegovina and near the borders of Croatia, Serbia, and Montenegro.
 The epitaphs to these tombstones indicate that they were around since the 12th or 13th century.